With newer revisions, if you connect the discovery board to your computer you

 $ # NOTE you may need to use a different device here $ minicom -D /dev/ttyACM0 -b 115200

 minicom to open the serial device at

 You can now send data using the keyboard!
 Go ahead and type something.
-Note that the TUI won't echo back what you type but you'll see TX (red) LED on the serial module blink with each keystroke.
+Note that the TUI will not echo back what you type but, if you are using an external module, you may see some LED on the module blink with each keystroke.

 minicom exposes commands via keyboard shortcuts.
 On Linux, the shortcuts start with

 C. Clear the screen

 NOTE mac users: In the above commands, replace